brooklynrail/brooklynrail-platform/content/people/mei-mei-berssenbrugge.md

 name: Mei-mei Berssenbrugge
 first_name: Mei-mei
 last_name: Berssenbrugge
-short_bio: Mei-mei Berssenbrugge is the author of 15 books of poetry.
-A Treatise on Stars and a new edition of her 1989 book, Empathy came out this year from New Directions.
+short_bio: Poet **Mei-mei Berssenbrugge** is the author of 15 books of poetry.
+  _A Treatise on Stars_ and a new edition of her 1989 book, _Empathy_ came out this year from New Directions.
 She is the 2021 recipient of the Yale Bollinger Prize for Poetry.
 Mei-mei lives in northern New Mexico and New York City.
 portraits:
   - media: 2020/08/mei-mei-berssenbrugge